Luxembourg at the 2012 Summer Olympics: Preparations

 Five months before the 2012 Summer Olympics began, the Luxembourgish Olympic and Sporting Committee (COSL) was struck by the resignation of Deputy Head of Delegation and Chairman of the Technical Office Fernand Guth, after a disagreement with Head of Delegation Heinz Thews.
 A few days later, President of the COSL Marc Theisen announced his resignation from his position after his law firm was threatened with prosecution by Luxembourg tax authorities.

 The Luxembourg delegation consisted of nine athletes competing in seven different sports, with Heinz Thews serving as Head of Delegation.
 For the first time, the nation did not compete in the triathlon, and unlike in 2008, Luxembourg did not send athletes to the sailing or gymnastics.
 Luxembourg was not represented in the athletics or fencing, unlike in 2004 and 1996, respectively.

 André Hoffmann was elected as President of the COSL to replace Marc Theisen.
 Hoffmann did not speak of a medal target, but said that a medal would be a bonus Luxembourg would not refuse.
 Despite the nation not winning a medal since 1952 with Josy Barthel, who achieved gold in the men's 1500 metres.

 Eight of the nine Luxembourg athletes stayed in the Olympic Village.
 They shared four apartments in Block E, which also hosted the German delegation.
 Only tennis player Gilles Müller chose to stay elsewhere — he chose a hotel near the All England Lawn Tennis and Croquet Club, the site of the tennis events.

 Archery

 Jeff Henckels, aged 27, was the only representative of archery for Luxembourg in the 2012 Summer Olympics, after previously competing in the 2004 Games, where he finished in 56th overall position.

 Qualification

 The Olympic Games involve 64 athletes in each event.
 The top archers qualified by participating in the 2011 World Archery Championships, and achieving a high score.
-The places in the Olympic Games, except three of them which are invitations from a tripartie commission composed of the International Olympic Committee, the Association of National Olympic Committees, and the World Archery Federation, are distributed according to the results.
+The places in the Olympic Games, except three of them which are invitations from the Tripartite Commission composed of the International Olympic Committee, the Association of National Olympic Committees, and the World Archery Federation, are distributed according to the results.
 By reaching the quarterfinals of the 2011 World Championships, Henckels qualified for the 2012 London Olympics.